Jaydee8652/EspressoBatch/README.md

 "Speed dial" for all processes in sequence
  ```

- It should be noted that if 2 and 3 attempt to modify a refcode not in the .csv they may crash, user discression is advised.
+ It should be noted that if 2 and 3 attempt to modify a refcode not in the .csv they may crash.